About us

 In the same year that the United Kingdom joined the European Economic Community, 1973, MUASS made way for CUA, the Conference of University Administrators.
 Fast forward twenty years and while the Maastricht Treaty was opening doors to one union, we were busy with our own.
 In 1993 CUA and APA (Association of Polytechnic Administrators) merged to become the Association of University Administrators, the AUA.

-The AUA has come a long way since.
+The Association grew from strength to strength, gaining thousands of members over the next thirty years when in 2023 the Association of Higher Education Professionals (AHEP) was born.
 We’ve experienced some challenging times and seen incredible change.
 Higher education has moved on and developments in our sector continue to take us to new and uncharted places.

 Our strategic vision

-The AUA has a heritage of 60 years contribution to UK higher education -connecting and developing HE professionals.
+AHEP has a heritage of 60+ years contribution to UK higher education -connecting and developing HE professionals.

-During 2020 AUA completed a wide-ranging strategic review supported by a cross-sector project Future HE Professionals.
+During 2020, AHEP completed a wide-ranging strategic review supported by a cross-sector project Future HE Professionals.
 Informed by these insights we are presenting a positive and confident strategic vision in our diamond jubilee year – with core commitments equipping our members to thrive in the changing future of higher education.

 Empowering your career journey

-At the heart of our membership offer is AUA’s Continuing Professional Development Framework for HE Professional Services – a dynamic tool which works at an organisational and individual level, for professionals at all career stages, and across all professional roles.
-We want to empower members in their career development journey – building on a refreshed CPD Framework with a new online CPD tool, equipping you positively with the skills and attributes you need to excel.
+At the heart of our membership offer is AHEP’s Professional Framework for HE Professional Services – a dynamic tool which works at an organisational and individual level, for professionals at all career stages, and across all professional roles.

 Improving your professional practice

-AUA is a diverse community of HE professionals in all parts of the UK.
+AHEP is a diverse community of HE professionals in all parts of the UK.
 We want to increase members’ access to vibrant local and national networks – driving development and improvement in professional practice.
 Our online publications and resources keep you ahead of the agenda and in touch with the latest insights.
-Our new mentoring programme will connect you within the largest network of HE professionals in the UK, with opportunities to enhance professional learning, personal effectiveness and success.
+Our mentoring programme will connect you with the largest network of HE professionals in the UK, with opportunities to enhance professional learning, personal effectiveness and success.

 Supporting your professional development

 We want to extend the reach of our development opportunities -supporting members to build skills, qualifications and capabilities fit for the future.
-Our transformed development programme will blend face-to-face and online options –a high quality, flexible and engaging offer, anticipating future HE trends and building professional agility and resilience.
-Our new regional delivery model will enable inclusive access to development across the UK.
+Our development programme will blend face-to-face and online options –a high quality, flexible and engaging offer, anticipating future HE trends and building professional agility and resilience.

 Our values

-Our values underpin the nine professional behaviours of the AUA CPD Framework.
+Our values underpin the behaviours of the AHEP Professional Framework.

 Our people